rpfarish/Path_Finder/README.md

-# A Path Finder made with pygame using bredth-first search
+# A Path Finder made with pygame using breadth-first search